Clemmons Family Farm

 Over this past century, African-Americans have lost 93% of their land assets in the U.S. Only 0.4% of farms in the nation remain African-American owned.
 Owned for 61 years by an African-American family, the 138-acre Clemmons farm is one of 23 official landmarks on the Vermont African-American Heritage Trail.
 Clemmons Family Farm owns and stewards the historic Clemmons farm.
 Our stewardship includes careful work to preserve, protect and interpret the land and the beautiful historic buildings.
 Program activities include place-based tours, exhibits, outdoor and indoor arts, culture and nature activities, and other community programs focused on African-American and African diaspora history, art and cultures.

-Our work is to strengthen the capacity of Vermont's Black artists and culture bearers through networking, professional development, visibility and paid opportunities.
-We also advocate for Vermont schools, communities and organizations to provide equitable compensation that empowers Black artists to thrive in Vermont's creative economy.
-This is a growing, state-wide network of artists who self-identify as Black/African-American, of African descent, or of the African diaspora.
+Our work is to strengthen the capacity of Vermont's artists who have special expertise in the arts and cultures of the African diaspora through networking, professional development, visibility and paid opportunities.
+We also advocate for Vermont schools, communities and organizations to provide equitable compensation that empowers these artists to thrive in Vermont's creative economy.
+This is a growing, state-wide network of artists.

 An arts-integrated K-12 learning program about African-American history and culture.
 The program includes topic overviews, curated resources, tools for teaching, downloadabe handouts and coloring pages, power point presentations, pre-recorded arts engagements, and live-streamed arts engagements led by our Vermont teaching artists of African descent.